 Garden writer and teacher Susan Harris started DC Gardens and continues as its pro bono editor.
 She co-founded the award-winning blog GardenRant.com in 2006 and posts to it weekly.
 In 2016 she created Good Gardening Videos, an ad-free, nonprofit website for curated gardening videos.
-She also edits a blog and Youtube channel about home town of Greenbelt, MD.
+She also edits Greenbelt Online, a nonprofit community website about and for Greenbelt, Maryland.

 We thank these folks for helping with our Indiegogo campaign: Charlotte Germane at the American Horticultural Society, Carolyn Mullett of Carex Design, John Boggan of DC Tropics, and Stephanie Fleming of Behnke Nurseries.

 Thanks to graphic designer Allycia Dickens at Type A Designs for our logo, header, and printed materials.